 The Diversity Award for the best paper on issues of diversity in psychotherapy.
 The APA defines diversity as individual and role differences, including those based on age, gender, sexual orientation, gender identity, race, ethnicity, culture, national origin, religion, disability, language, and socioeconomic status.

 - Enhance your curriculum vitae and gain national recognition.

-- Plaque and check presented at the Division 29 Awards Ceremony at the annual meeting of the American Psychological Association.
+- Certificate and check presented at the Division 29 Awards Ceremony at the annual meeting of the American Psychological Association.

 - Abstract will be published in the Psychotherapy Bulletin, the official publication of the Society for the Advancement of Psychotherapy.

 - Papers must be based on work conducted by the first author during his/her graduate studies.
 Papers can be based on (but are not restricted to) a Masters thesis or a doctoral dissertation.

 - Papers should be in APA style, not to exceed 25 pages in length (including tables, figures, and references) and should not list the authors’ names or academic affiliations.